 On December 2, 2020, Detroit Utilities ("DTEL") filed a complaint with the Trumbull County Common Pleas Court in Warren, Ohio alleging we breached a Utilities Services Agreement due to non-payment for services which totaled approximately \$0.2 million allegedly performed by Plaintiff between February 2020 and June 2020.
 DTEL also claims the breach included a violation of the negotiated termination clause in the Agreement and thus claims a \$2.3 million termination penalty was invoked.
 The parties' attempt at mediation in August 2021 was unsuccessful.
 On September 3, 2021, DTEL filed a Motion for Summary Judgement seeking a judgement in the amount of \$2.5 million plus interest, for what it claims are unpaid invoices and penalties.
 On October 1, 2021, Lordstown filed its Opposition to the Motion for Summary Judgement and on October 15, 2021, DTEL filed its Reply in support of its Motion for Summary Judgement.
 On January 12, 2022, the court granted DTEL's Motion for Summary Judgement, awarding \$2.5 million, plus interest.
-On January 13, 2022, Lordstown filed a Motion to Stay Execution of Judgement.
-DTEL opposed the motion on January 24, 2022, seeking \$2.5 million, plus interest through the date of the court's order.
+On January 24, 2022, seeking \$2.5 million, plus interest through the date of the court's order.
 Lordstown filed a Notice of Appeal on